|Circle CI||Bazel CI|

 If you use code from an

-/internal path, or the labs package, these are not subject to our support policy and may have breaking changes or removals with no warning or migration path.
+/internal path, these are not subject to our support policy and may have breaking changes or removals with no warning or migration path.

 Comprehensive documentation for installing and using the rules, including generated API docs: https://bazelbuild.github.io/rules_nodejs/